 Weighted blankets, whose heard of these before?
 I personally hadn’t heard of them up until last year.
 Nor had I known that they had the power to help reduce anxiety!

-Weighted blankets are specially designed blankets that contain a weighted material, often some type of plastic bead that’s been sewn into a grid design so it disperses pressure evenly throughout the blanket.
-They are available in a variety of weights and sizes, and depending on your needs, you’ll want to get one that suits you.
+Weighted blankets are specially designed to contain a weighted material, often some type of plastic bead that’s been sewn into the blanket in a grid design, dispersing pressure evenly throughout.
+They come available in a variety of weights and sizes to suit the individual needs of each user.

-Now, you may have never used a weighted blanket before, but you may have experienced a similar effect, say for example, when you’ve piled a heap of sheets, covers, and blankets on top of yourself in Winter to keep warm.
-You may have experienced that “heavy” feeling under all those covers.
-Another example is being hugged by someone.
-A simple hug can have similar effects to what weighted blankets have.
+Now, even though you may have never used a weighted blanket before, you may actually have experienced a similar effect, for instance, when you’ve piled a heap of sheets, covers, and doonas on top of yourself in winter to keep warm.
+It feels quite “heavy” under all those blankets (and you feel cosy, warm and secure, right?).
+When you’re being hugged by someone, this also has a similar effect to that of a weighted blanket.

 How Weighted Blankets Work

-The underlying science behind weighted blankets is Deep Touch Pressure (DTP).
-DPT is gentle pressure distributed on the body.
-The pressure from a weighted blanket has been shown to actually affect the brain, causing it to release neurotransmitters like serotonin and dopamine, which help to improve mood and generate a calming effect.
-What’s more, the deep touch pressure weighted blankets provide aid in reducing activity in the nervous system, helping to calm it down, which is necessary for good sleep.
+The underlying science behind weighted blankets is Deep Touch Pressure (DTP), it’s basically gentle pressure distributed around the body (making you feel safe and secure – kind of recreating the feeling of when you were in the womb).
+The pressure from a weighted blanket has been shown to affect the brain, causing it to release neurotransmitters like serotonin and dopamine, which help to improve mood and bring about a calming feeling in the body.
+These blankets also help in reducing activity in the nervous system, causing the body to calm down, which is essential for good sleep.

-Weighted vests are another great tool to help with anxiety as it’s a version of a weighted blanket that you can wear on the go.
+Weighted vests are another tool designed to help with anxiety when you’re on the go.
+They’re like weighted blankets you can wear anywhere, anytime.

-Weighted blankets have become quite a common essential to many, so it’ll be easy to find them online.
+Weighted blankets have become quite a common essential, so they’ll be easy to find online.

 Here are some things to look for when choosing your own: